 Colorado, where voters primarily vote by mail, became the first state to conduct risk-limiting audits statewide.
-Rhode Island, Virginia and Nevada passed legislation mandating risk-limiting audits while California, Indiana, and Georgia passed legislation implementing risk-limiting audit pilots.
+Rhode Island and Virginia passed legislation mandating risk-limiting audits while Nevada, Indiana, Georgia, Kentucky and Texas passed legislation implementing risk-limiting audit pilots.
 Michigan, New Jersey and Pennsylvania also began administering risk-limiting audit pilots.
 These pilot programs are an effective way to introduce risk-limiting audits and begin training officials.
-Washington and Ohio’s audit procedures now allow for the option of risk-limiting audits.
+California, Washington, Oregon and Ohio’s audit procedures now allow for the option of risk-limiting audits.

 The specific characteristics of a risk-limiting audit will depend on the voting systems in use but considerations include:

 - Risk-limiting audits require a paper trail and are not possible for paperless voting systems